THE SPORTWhat is Crew?

 What if I am a serious student with a heavy academic workload, can I maintain that with Crew?

 You can and you will have plenty of company on the team.
-More than 80% of our upperclassmen in the last 7 years have been National Honor Society members, and 2 of the last 4 EHS valedictorians rowed for Edgewater Crew.
+More than 80% of our upperclassmen in the last 11 years have been National Honor Society members, and 3 EHS valedictorians in that span rowed for Edgewater Crew.
 Academic achievement is the norm here, not the exception.

 Does the team ever travel out of state?